 Ed Ruscha and Dieter Roth created print editions by pressing food and other organic materials onto paper.
 On display are works from Ruscha’s (American, b.
 1937) portfolio Stains (1969), created at a time when the artist was turning away from traditional painting in order to experiment with unusual substances.
 Here Ruscha applied food, drugstore products, and other wet materials to sheets of paper using an eyedropper.
 Two works by Dieter Roth (Swiss, b.
 Germany, 1930-1988), another artist who challenged traditional notions about artistic materials, are also included in the exhibition.
 To make Large Sunset (1968) and Large Landscape (1969), the artist pressed sausage and cheese, respectively, onto paper using a printing press.
 Over time the works gradually decomposed, exemplifying the themes of decay and metamorphosis that Roth emphasized throughout his artistic career.

-Other artists, including Sol LeWitt, Robert Rauschenberg, and Richard Tuttle, similarly embraced the delicacy and mutability of paper.
-Included are two works by Rauschenberg (American, 1925-2008), including Cardbird VI (1971), an edition made from corrugated cardboard and sealing tape.
-During this time, Rauschenberg was one of many artists who sought to challenge the strict definitions of centuries-old print processes including woodcut, etching, and lithography.
+Sol LeWitt, Robert Rauschenberg, and Richard Tuttle, similarly embraced the delicacy and mutability of paper.
+Included are two works by Rauschenberg (American, 1925-2008), including Cardbird VI (1971), made from corrugated cardboard and sealing tape.
+During this time, Rauschenberg sought to challenge the strict definitions of centuries-old print processes including woodcut, etching, and lithography.
 In 1974, he spent time at the venerable Richard de Bas paper mill in Ambert, France, where he experimented freely with paper pulp and developed a series of handmade paper editions titled Pages and Fuses.
 Page 4 from this series is composed of two sheets of handmade paper formed in a mold designed by Rauschenberg.
 A piece of twine was laminated into the sheets as they were made, connecting the two and introducing a sculptural element to the work.